earthlab/earthpy/CONTRIBUTING.md

   possible (all supported versions will be automatically tested on Travis CI).

 - Follow PEP 8 when possible.
+Some standards that we follow include
+    - The first word of a comment should be capitalized with a space   following the `#` sign like this: `# This is a comment here`
+    - Variable and function names should be all lowercase with words separated by `_`.

-- Imports should be grouped with standard library imports first, 3rd-party libraries next, and earthpy imports third following Pep 8 standards.
+- Imports should be grouped with standard library imports first, 3rd-party libraries next, and `earthpy` imports third following PEP 8 standards.
 Within each grouping, imports should be alphabetized.
 Always use absolute imports when possible, and explicit relative imports for local imports when necessary in tests.